85rhrl/PP3/README.md

     ![Game statistics](docs/images/04-gamestats.png)

 - __Feedback__
-    - After every turn, a message will be displayed to let the player know if their shot hit or miss a ship.
+    - After every turn, a message will be displayed to let the player know if their shot hit or missed a ship.
     - The game statistics are updated and displayed.
     - The board is updated to show the respective character ("X" for hit, "O" for miss).
     - At the very top of the terminal screen, the player can see their last shot coordinates.